janzheng/janzheng/_posts/portfolio/2016-08-15-Portfolio-Dtd.md

 ## Weaving a Story

-When I approached the project, DtD had a treasure trove of information, from how-tos to client testimonials, all buried deep wihtin the depts of menus and FAQs.
+When I approached the project, DtD had a treasure trove of information, from how-tos to client testimonials, all buried deep within the depths of menus and FAQs.
 Understanding the value of DtD and how it worked required a fair amount of digging and connecting of the dots.

 I essentially dug through the site and created a narrative, and created content aimed specifically at explaining DtD's value proposition for nonprofit organizations.
 I would create concise, bite-sized content with a clear intent (What does DtD do?
 How do they do it?
 How much does it cost?), and trustworthiness (backing up claims with research and client testimonials).
 While showing value and ease of implementation, it would also _dissuade other audiences_ like individual donors, who might think they could donate through DtD which isn't the case (this wasn't common, but it certainly happened).